yellobyte/SoapESP32/README.md

 - Empty directories: They always show up in browse results.

 - Missing attribute size: Media servers often show items without telling their size.
-That applies to all item types: streams, video files, audio files, image files, etc. In this case the library will return them in browse results with *size=0* and *sizeMissing=true*.
+That applies to all item types: streams, video/audio/image files, etc. In this case the library will return them in browse results with *size=0* and *sizeMissing=true*.

-- Missing attributes "size" (means child count in case of directories) & "searchable" (for directories): Some servers report containers (directories) with size (child count) = 0 or even missing attribute size when in fact they are not empty.
+- Missing attributes "size" (means child count in case of directories) & "searchable" (for directories): Some servers report containers (directories) with size=0 or without this attribute when in fact they are not empty.
 Same applies to attribute searchable.
 This is very annoying for it forces you to dig into each (sub)directory not to overlook anything.

 - Parent-ID Mismatch: The id of a directory and the parent id of it's content should match.
 Sometimes it does not (e.g. Subsonic).
 As of V1.1.1 this mismatch is ignored by default.
 You can go back to strict behaviour with build option `PARENT_ID_MUST_MATCH`